pnhowe/t3kton.github.io.src/source/contractor/ConfigurationValues.rst

 At some point in the future we add another DNS server, we can add it to the top level and it will propagate to everything automatically.
-Actually a better DNS design would be to add dns servers to site1 and site 2 and prepend thoes to the dns server list.
-Also if we want another global dns search zone to come after 'myservice.com', we can add it to the list at the top, and once again.
-It will Propagate for us.
-If there is a site that you do not want to  inherit the top level dns_search, you  would omit the **{** from the name, and the value will overwrite instead of pre-pend
+Actually a better DNS design would be to add dns servers to Site 1 and Site 2 and prepend those to the dns server list.
+Also if we want another global dns search zone to come after 'myservice.com', we can add it to the list at the top, and once again it will propagate for us.
+If there is a site that you do not want to inherit the top level dns_search, you would omit the **{** from the name, and the value will overwrite instead of pre-pend.